marwan-osama/quoridor/README.md

 Players take turns choosing **one of two actions**:
 1. **Move their piece** to an adjacent valid cell.
-2. **Place a wall** to block the opponent's direct path , slowing the opponent down.
+2. **Place a wall** to block the opponent's direct path , slowing the opponent down (notice that the Walls Number reflects how many walls are remaining for each player).

 Walls can block movement paths but **must never completely block all possible paths** to the goal.
 This rule is strictly enforced using graph traversal algorithms.